 LEGISLATIVE ROLE OF A VICTORIAN BUILDING SURVEYOR

-Victorian Building Surveyors are empowered by the legislation to can check buildings and building work to ensure buildings are safe, accessible and energy-efficient.
+Victorian Building Surveyors are empowered by the legislation to check buildings and building works and to ensure buildings are safe, accessible and energy-efficient.
 We are empowered to:

 Assess and approve applications for building permits (if appropriate).